 Leaves of absence to attend professional meetings or other professional activities may be granted to faculty upon request.
 Such leaves shall not exceed five (5) consecutive working days.
-Requests must be filed with the department chair at least five (5) working days in advance of the anticipated leave.
+Requests must be filed with the department chair/school director at least five (5) working days in advance of the anticipated leave.

 Leaves of absence to carry out official University business, e.g. official visits to other campuses, off-campus meetings, etc., may be granted to faculty upon request.
-When possible, requests must be filed with the department chair at least five (5) working days in advance of the anticipated leave.
+When possible, requests must be filed with the department chair/school director at least five (5) working days in advance of the anticipated leave.

 12.6.
-PAID LEAVE FOR ILLNESS, TEMPORARY DISABILITY, OR MATERNITY LEAVE
+PAID LEAVE FOR ILLNESS, TEMPORARY DISABILITY, OR PARENTAL LEAVE

 Continuing faculty earn and accumulate sick leave with pay on the basis of one day per month credited on the first day of the contract year (twelve (12) days per contract-calendar year).
 An unlimited number of sick-leave days may be accrued.
-Records regarding faculty sick-leave accumulation are maintained in the office of the Vice President for Academic Affairs and Provost.
+Records regarding faculty sick-leave accumulation are maintained in the office of Human Resources.